michaelprichardson/udacity-rl-continuos-control/REPORT.md

 ### Environment

-In this project an agent (or several similar agent) aims to follow a target.
+In this project several similar agents aim to follow a target.
 A reward of +1 is provided for each step that the agent’s hand is in the goal location.
 Thus, the goal of your agent is to maintain its position at the target location for as many time steps as possible.